Breastfeeding twins or multiples

 Twins and multiples – Transcript

-It can be a really lovely surprise to discover that you’re having twins, and maybe that you’re having more than two babies – but I can understand you may be feeling quite daunted at the prospect of breastfeeding, and a lot of mothers worry about whether they’re going to be able to even make all the milk that is necessary.
+It can be a really lovely surprise to discover that you’re having twins, and maybe that you’re having more than two babies – but I can understand you (may be) feeling quite daunted at the prospect of breastfeeding, and a lot of mothers worry about whether they’re going to be able to even make all the milk that is necessary.

-So, if you do want to breastfeed your babies, please be reassured that this is entirely possible, and learn as much as you can, in advance – how it all works, how to get it off to a good start, and make sure that the people who are going to be supporting you also have that knowledge as well.
+So, if you do want to breastfeed your babies, please be reassured that this is entirely possible, and learn as much as you can, in advance – how it all works, how to get it off to a good start, and make sure that the people who are going to be supporting you also have that knowledge as well. (supporting a breastfeeding mother video)

-It might be that your health professional can introduce you to other mums who have also breastfed their babies, because meeting with those mums and talking with them can be really, really helpful and encouraging.
+And it might be that your health professional can introduce you to other mums who have also breastfed their babies, because meeting with those mums and talking with them can be really, really helpful and encouraging.

 So, when you do start breastfeeding your babies, just take the lead from them – look out for the feeding cues, bring them to the breast as often as is needed, and allow them to build up your supply and get all the milk that they want.
 It’s also important that you learn what the signs are that will help you to know that they are both getting enough milk, so have a look at the videos relating to that.